-The overall feedback-free MIMO transmission process for DL BSs consists of the following steps: \begin{enumerate} \item \textbf{Offline Construction of Transformer-Based CSI Map}: For each DL BS, an independent Transformer network is constructed and trained offline using historical CSI data, serving as the CSI predictor. \item \textbf{Online CSI Prediction Using Real-Time User Geolocation}: During operation, the edge cloud collects real-time geolocation information from users, predict CSI, make resource allocation decisions, and then forwards them to the DL BS. \item \textbf{Feedback-Free MIMO Transmission Utilizing Predicted CSI}: With the predicted CSI, and following 3GPP feedback-based MIMO transmission mode (e.g., CLSM), the DL BS conducts MIMO transmission without requiring any CSI feedback from users. \end{enumerate}
+The overall feedback-free MIMO transmission process for DL BSs consists of the following steps: \begin{enumerate} \item \textbf{Offline construction of the Transformer-based CSI map:} For each DL BS, an independent Transformer network is constructed and trained offline using historical geolocation-to-CSI labeled data, serving as the CSI predictor for that deployment area.